 Tax Liabilities and Bankruptcy

-Despite what you may have heard over the radio, eliminating tax liabilties in bankruptcy is not as simple as it sounds.
+Despite what you may have heard in commercials, eliminating tax liabilities in bankruptcy is not as simple as it sounds.
 In fact, most tax bills can’t be wiped out in bankruptcy.
-The liability will still be there at the end of a Chapter 7 bankruptcy or they’ll have to be repaid in full in a Chapter 13 bankruptcy repayment plan.
+The liability will still be there at the end of a Chapter 7 bankruptcy, or they’ll have to be repaid in full in a Chapter 13 bankruptcy repayment plan.

 When Discharging a Tax Liability is Allowed

 You can discharge (wipe out) liabilities for federal income taxes in Chapter 7 bankruptcy only if all of the following conditions are true:

 The taxes are income taxes.
 Taxes other than income, such as payroll taxes or fraud penalties, can never be eliminated in bankruptcy.